resourceguru/api-docs/endpoints/webhooks.md

 At the end of every minute, all changes made on events for the current account will be sent as a payload to the payload endpoint.

-**Please note that Webhooks are still currently in beta and that development is still ongoing.**

 ## Get Webhooks